cepharum/instant-yaml/README.md

 ## Why should you use it?

 First of all, just return to the question about what it is.
-If this isn't motivation you might miss a use case for sure.
+If this isn't motivation enough you might miss a use case for sure.

-Preferring YAML over JSON might help with receiving structured information from human users for YAML is a more human-friendly format.
-So, when you have an application that processes user-provided data you should consider using YAML.
+Replacing JSON with YAML is often useful on receiving structured information from human users as YAML is a more human-friendly format.
+So, when you have an application that processes user-provided data you should consider using YAML instead of JSON.
 And if you happen to have an application to be run in a user's browser using this YAML parser might be an option.
 Why?
 Return to the top! ;)

 ## What are we using it for?